Download email attachments from Mail on iCloud.com

 In Mail on iCloud.com, open a message that contains a vCard attachment, which has a filename ending with .vcf.

-If you don’t see the attached file listed above the message body, click More (on the far right).
+If you do not see the attached file listed above the message body, click More (on the far right).

 Click the vCard (.vcf) file whose contact information you want to add, then click Add to Contacts.

-If you can’t open an attachment, it might have been created using an app you don’t have on your computer.
+If you cannot open an attachment, it may have been created using an app you do not have on your computer.
 Ask the sender to resend the file in a format compatible with an app you have.